fleuryD/42-computor-v1/README.md

 ## Introduction

-ComputorV1 is a project from the Advanced Algorithms branch at 42 School, designed to revisit fundamental mathematical tools useful across various subjects.
-The aim is to approach topics where mathematics is essential in a gradual and composed manner.
+ComputorV1 is a project from the Advanced Algorithms branch at 42 School, focused on solving polynomial equations of degree 2 in Python.

 ## Status: